OSGeo/gdal/doc/source/drivers/raster/vrt_processed_dataset.rst

 The following built-in algorithms are introduced, and may typically be applied in the following order:

-- Dehazing: remove haze effects by applying (subsampled) gain and offset auxiliary datasets.
+- LocalScaleOffset: apply per-pixel gain and offset coming (typically subsampled) from auxiliary datasets.
+Can be used for dehazing processing.

 - BandAffineCombination: perform an affine transformation combination of bands.